devdatalab/paper-justice/classifier/README.md

 We trained the LSTM classifier on two large underlying datasets containing millions of names mapped to identities.
 To classify gender, we use a dataset of 13.7 million names with labeled gender from the Delhi voter rolls.
 To classify religion, we use a database of 1.4 million names with a religion label for individuals who sat for the National Railway Exam.
-The resulting model to classify name strings by gender is saved found in the zipped replication packet dataset [here](https://drive.google.com/file/d/1N_7vKKRDiBHhMZT5eRqNszR1aksMrlJd/view) as
+The resulting model to classify name strings by gender is saved in the zipped replication packet dataset [here](https://drive.google.com/file/d/1N_7vKKRDiBHhMZT5eRqNszR1aksMrlJd/view) as
 `delhi_names_gender.hdf5`.
 For those interested in using the underlying religion classifier, we request you to get in touch with us for access.

 The gender classifier model and a sub-set of 10,000 random names have been provided in the replication data packet to illustrate how the LSTM classifier built for our study works.
 These are called in by `classifier/classify_names.do` in addition to program functions in `classifier/classify_names.py` for the gender